Swiss Paleo Festival pays tribute to folk roots at 40th edition

 “We decided to keep a little piece of nostalgia and invite some legendary artists who have marked the last 40 years,” festival founder and director Daniel Rossellat said in a handout for the festival’s 40th edition.

 Over the years, the festival has played host to musicians varying from Ray Charles to The Cure.
-It also has an area dedicated to circus acts and street theater.
+It also has an area dedicated to circus acts and street theatre.

-“At the beginning it was mainly folk music,” Jacques Monnier, the festival’s programer, said.
+“At the beginning it was mainly folk music,” Jacques Monnier, the festival’s programmer, said.
 “Later we opened to new horizons, like Brazilian music, South America and finally to rock, hip-hop, electro.”